Home Networking Guide : Wireless LAN

 computers.

-If you shop for a wireless access point, you must check what are
+If you want to buy a wireless access point, you must first check what are

-included because very often it is combined with other network
+included because very often one box combines several network

-functions such as bridge, switch, router, firewall, and broadband
+functions besides, such as bridge, switch, router, firewall, and broadband

 modem.
 Most access points provide a connection (network bridge) to